Profound Acts of Kindness

 Ben Andre and his sons, Roy and Willard

-The Andres ran Andres Market in Fife, WA.
+The Andres ran Andres Market in Fife, Washington.
 During the war, they paid property taxes and stored the personal belongings of their Japanese customers and friends through the sale of produce and/or equipment.
-When the war was over, Andres Market provided farm tools, seeds, and fertilizer so the Japanese farms could be revitalized again.
+When the war was over, Andres Market provided farm tools, seeds, and fertilizer so that Japanese farms could be revitalized again.
 The Andres did not ask for any payment upfront but allowed bills to be paid after the harvest.

 Ed and Grace Orton and son, Stanley